-For example, alloys of tungsten and chromium, cobalt, and carbon are commonly used to produce high-strength and wear-resistant parts, such as valves for aircraft engines, turbine wheels, etc. And alloys of tungsten and other refractory metals (such as tantalum, niobium, molybdenum, hafnium) are often produced High-strength parts such as nozzles and engines for rockets.
+For example, alloys of tungsten and chromium, cobalt, and carbon are commonly used to produce high-strength and wear-resistant parts, such as valves for aircraft engines, turbine wheels, etc. And alloys of tungsten and other refractory metals (such as tantalum, niobium, molybdenum, and hafnium) are often used to produce high-strength parts such as nozzles and engines for rockets.

 This type of alloy has the characteristics of high specific gravity, high strength, strong radiation absorption capacity, large thermal conductivity, small thermal expansion coefficient, good electrical conductivity, good weldability, and processability, etc., and is widely used in aerospace, aviation, military, petroleum drilling electrical instrumentation, medical and other industries, such as manufacturing armor, heat sinks, and contact materials such as knife switches, circuit breakers, etc.

 Tungsten has high plasticity, low evaporation rate, high melting point, and strong electron emission ability.
 Therefore, tungsten and its alloys are widely used in the electronics industry.